ismaelsere/blackjackattack/user-stories.md

 As a user, I want to be able to enter my name to make it more personal.

-As a user, I want to see how much money I can bet per hand.
+As a user, I want to see how much money I have.

-As a user, I want to see what options I have to play.
+As a user, I want to be able to bet money each hand I play in different increments.

 As a user, I want to to be able to get additional cards to make 21, or hold onto what I have.